Daniel Williams (drummer)

-Daniel Williams (December 12, 1985 – May 22, 2025) was an American musician best known as the drummer and co-founder of the metalcore band The Devil Wears Prada.
+Daniel Williams (December 12, 1985 – May 22, 2025) was an American musician.
+He was the drummer and co-founder of the metalcore band The Devil Wears Prada.
 He performed with the group from its inception in 2005 until his departure in 2016.
+He died in a plane crash on 22 May 2025.

 Life and career

 Daniel Williams was born on December 12, 1985, and grew up in Dayton, Ohio.
 He began playing drums in the sixth grade, starting with the snare drum in his school music class.
 He continued through high school, eventually joining a punk band with friends.